Charity says Yemenis face ‘double threat’ of cold, hunger

-CAIRO (AP) — An international aid group says more than half a million displaced people in war-torn Yemen face the “double threat” of famine and freezing temperatures as winter sets in.
+CAIRO (AP) — More than half a million displaced people in war-torn Yemen face the “double threat” of famine and freezing temperatures as winter sets in, an aid group said Wednesday.

-Oxfam said Wednesday that some 530,000 displaced people are in mountainous areas, many living in makeshift shelters with no insulation or weatherproofing.
+Oxfam said some 530,000 displaced people are in mountainous areas, many living in makeshift shelters with no insulation or weatherproofing.

-Muhsin Siddiquey, Oxfam’s Yemen director, says “freezing temperatures could be the final straw for families already struggling to survive desperate hunger.”
+“Freezing temperatures could be the final straw for families already struggling to survive desperate hunger,” said Muhsin Siddiquey, Oxfam’s Yemen director.

 Yemen’s government, backed by a Saudi-led coalition, has been at war with the Iran-aligned Houthi rebels since 2015.
 U.N. officials say the war has caused the world’s worst humanitarian crisis, with millions suffering from severe hunger.